 Mary Satterthwaite is a Spanish major with a minor in Philosophy.
 She interned during the summer of 2017 in Glacier National Park and the Flathead National Forest as a Teacher/Naturalist at Big Creek Outdoor Education Center, a branch of Glacier Institute.
 She spent two summers working as an outdoor educator, building lesson plans and teaching at Briar Bush Nature Center.
 Mary also has three years of experience as a student manager working on the DePauw Campus Farm.

-Sarah Farmer is an Environmental Geoscience and Studio Art double major interested in urban sustainability.
+Sarah Farmer is a Geology and Studio Art double major interested in urban sustainability.
 She completed her practicum experience the summer of 2017 as an Environmental Education Intern teaching 1st-4th grade Baltimore City students an appreciation for the natural world through the Project Learning Tree Curriculum.
 This opportunity was made possible by The Parks and People Foundation, a nonprofit working to green the city of Baltimore through community outreach and empowerment.

 Madeline is an Environmental Geoscience major with a minor in Music and a member of the Sustainability Leadership Program.
 In the Spring of 2016, Madeline organized an event in the Green Center for the Performing Arts titled "WaterMusic: an Immersion Experience" that incorporated DePauw's University Choirs and Percussion Ensemble, professors of Biology and Geosciences, and guest hydro-ecologists and activists.
 She completed her practicum during the summer of 2016 as an intern with the World Wildlife Fund, helping to plan the WWF's annual Kathryn S. Fuller Science for Nature Symposium, an event that brings conservation scientists and environmental leaders from around the world together to discuss specific issues in the conservation field.
 Read More